port-labs/port-docs/docs/quickstart.md

 <img src='/img/quickstart/pieChartLanguagesForm.png' width='380rem' />

-You should now see a pie chart with the number of services and their language distribution in the `Home` tab of your Port app:
+You will now see a pie chart with the number of services and their language distribution in the `Home` tab of your Port app:

 <img src='/img/quickstart/pieChartLanguages.png' width='300rem' />